-Giorgio Rebuffi cancelled his medical studies in order to create comics.
-He started out at the publisher Alpe, creating series like 'Bingo Bongo' and 'Lo Sceriffo Fox'.
-In 1952, he took over 'Cucciolo e Beppe' from Rino Anzi.
-He restyled the series completely, transforming the main characters from dogs to humans and introducing many new characters, such as the wolf Pugacioff.
-That same year, he created the elastic comic character 'Tiramolla' together with Roberto Renzi.
+The Milanese artist Giorgio Rebuffi began his career in comics in 1949, while still a medicine student.
+He made his first work for the publisher Alpe, including the features 'Lo Sceriffo Fox' and 'Bingo Bongo'.
+The publisher assigned him to take over 'Cucciolo e Beppe' from Rino Anzi in 1952.
+He restyled the series completely, transforming the main characters from dogs to humans and introducing many new characters, most notably the wolf Pugacioff.
+That same year, he created the elastic comic character 'Tiramolla', together with Roberto Renzi.

 In 1968, Rebuffi founded the Bierreci studios with Carlo Chendi and Luciano Bottaro.
 Starting in 1969, he made numerous comics with writer Chendi, such as 'Tore Scoccia', 'Vita con il Gatto', 'Tom Porcello' and 'Esopo Minore'.
 He expanded his activities with 'Trottolino' and 'Lucky Loris' for Trottolino, as well as 'Fungolino' and 'Tita e Toto' in La Vispa Teresa.